sic2/HaptiQ/README.md

-### A Haptic Device for Graph and Text Exploration by People with Visual Disabilities
+### HaptiQ: A Haptic Device for Graph Exploration by People with Visual Disabilities

 **Student:** Simone Ivan Conte